learn-co-curriculum/ruby-oo-complex-objects-conclusion/README.md

 # Building Complex Class Objects in Ruby Conclusion

-Now, we should understand that classes act as blueprints for objects.
-These objects have state and behavioral properties, and we can then establish what attributes and behaviors that each object should have.
+In this section, we have learned that classes act as blueprints for objects.
+When we define a class, we decide what attributes and behaviors (methods) should be associated with the objects.
+Then when instances of the class &mdash; the objects &mdash; are created, they have those state and behavioral properties.

 We worked through a few tasks such as:

-* Creating a database model for a domain model with different types of object associations
+* Creating a domain model with different types of object associations

 * Writing instance methods that manipulate nested data structures

-* Building a fully functional object oriented program
+* Building a fully functional object-oriented program

-In addition to this previously discussed concept, we introduced code design principles that object-oriented programmers commonly use.
-With this knowledge, we are able to use the domain model can empower you to write maintainable code in larger scale applications.
+We also introduced code design principles that object-oriented programmers commonly use.
+With this knowledge, we are able to use the domain model to write maintainable code in larger scale applications.